-The broader markets outperformed benchmarks as the Nifty Midcap 100 index rose 0.3 percent and Smallcap 100 index gained 0.6 percent.
+The broader markets continued to outperform frontline indices, as the Nifty Midcap 100 index gained four-tenth of a percent, and Smallcap 100 index rose six-tenth of a percent.

 We have collated 15 data points to help you spot profitable trades:

 Note: The open interest (OI) and volume data of stocks in this article are the aggregates of three-month data, and not just of the current month.

 Key support and resistance levels on the Nifty